secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Setting Up/Operating Systems/Windows.md

 Are you sure you want to install the modules from 'PSGallery'?
 [Y] Yes [A] Yes to All [N] No [L] No to All [S] Suspend [?]
 Help (default is "N"): A
 ```
-- Once the module installation completes, we can import it and run our updates.
 ```powershell-session
 PS C:\htb> Import-Module PSWindowsUpdate